-Some people don’t have any symptoms at all and are told they have sarcoidosis after having a routine chest x-ray or other investigations.
+Some people don’t have any symptoms at all and are told they have sarcoidosis after having a routine chest X-ray or other investigations.

 How is Sarcoidosis Diagnosed?

-Scans Your physician may also arrange imaging scans (CT scan or PET CT scan) to look for other parts of your body that may be affected but might not be causing you any symptoms.
+Scans Your doctor may also arrange imaging scans (CT scan or PET CT scan) to look for other parts of your body that may be affected but might not be causing you any symptoms.
 The scans will look for inflammation (granulomas).

 Treatment of Sarcoidosis

 Chronic cases of sarcoidosis can usually be controlled by drugs.
-In rare cases, some patients need oxygen and or even lung transplants.
+In rare cases, some patients need oxygen and or lung transplants.
 Equally rarely, damage to or near the heart can require a pacemaker or other treatments.
 Other treatments may also be necessary when the eyes and skin are affected by sarcoidosis.
 Please check the specific pages using the menu above for more information on treatments for specific types of sarcoidosis.

 Related content from SarcoidosisUK: